aquasecurity/microscanner/README.md

 ```

 ### Add ca-certificates if needed
-You may also need to add ca-certificates to the image if they are not already build into the parent image, or added in your Dockerfile, so that *microscanner* can make an HTTPS connection.
+You may also need to add ca-certificates to the image if they are not already built into the parent image, or added in your Dockerfile, so that *microscanner* can make an HTTPS connection.
 For example (Debian):

 ```dockerfile
 RUN apt-get update && apt-get -y install ca-certificates